torontojs/torontojs.com/public/pages/code_of_conduct.md

 The Toronto JS Code of Conduct is under a
 [Creative Commons Zero](http://creativecommons.org/about/cc0) license.
-It was forked from the
+Our Code of Conduct was adapted from the [Dev.to Code Of Conduct](https://dev.to/code-of-conduct) It was forked from the
 [!!Con Code of Conduct](http://bangbangcon.com/conduct.html), which is also licensed under a